Gurki-gtb/stryde-ecommerce-analysis/README.md

 ![Heatmap](performance_scorecard.png)

-1. AVG Rating excluded
+## 1. AVG Rating Excluded:
-    Average customer rating across all channels falls withing a narrow range of **3.84-4.03**.
+   - Average customer rating across all channels falls withing a narrow range of **3.84-4.03**.
 Indicating consistent customer satisfaction regardless of the acquisition channel.
 This metric does not surface meaningful differentation of quality between channels.
 Hence, it was excluded as a performance indicator.

--